Energy transfer from MHD-scale slow-mode waves to kinetic-scale ion acoustic waves: Kinetic simulations

 \section{Kinetic simulations}

 To investigate the generation of electrostatic waves and their relationship with slow-mode waves, we performed an event-oriented simulation using the Hybrid-VPIC code \citep{Le23}.
 This hybrid approach treats electrons as a massless fluid, while modeling ions as fully kinetic particles.
-The simulation domain has two dimensions in configuration space ($x \in [0, 250]\,d_i$, $y \in [0, 15]\,d_i$) and three dimensions in velocity space $(V_x, V_y, V_z)$.
-We used a time step of $0.004\, \omega_{ci}^{-1}$, where $\omega_{ci}$ is the proton cyclotron frequency.
+The simulation domain has two dimensions in configuration space ($x \in [0, 250]\,d_i$, $y \in [0, 15]\,d_i$) and three dimensions in velocity space $(V_x, V_y, V_z)$. {We applied fully periodic boundary conditions to both fields and particles.} We used a time step of $0.004\, \omega_{ci}^{-1}$, where $\omega_{ci}$ is the proton cyclotron frequency. {The simulation cell size is $\Delta x=0.12 d_i$ and $\Delta y=0.06 d_i$ with $400$ particles per cell.
+Hybrid codes inherently assume quasi-neutrality, which prevents them from resolving Debye-scale structures.
+Consequently, the hybrid approach cannot capture the wide spatial range from the slow-mode wave scale down to the Debye length.
+The energy accumulation near the grid scale is affected by numerical damping and does not represent the true kinetic physics at Debye scales.
+Within these limitations, our simulation can still capture longer-wavelength IAWs and demonstrate energy transfer from fluid scales to kinetic scales, providing insight into wave generation mechanisms at ion scales and above \citep[e.g.,][]{an2024cross}.}

 From our event, the ratio between electron temperature ($T_e$) and ion temperature ($T_i$) is approximately $0.15$ on average, and the average ion beta is $\beta_i = n_i T_i / (B^2 / 8\pi) \approx 6$.
 This corresponds to a ratio of Alfv\'en speed to ion thermal speed of $V_A / V_{Ti} = \sqrt{2 / \beta} \approx 0.6$, while the ion acoustic speed relative to ion thermal speed is $V_c / V_{Ti} = \sqrt{(5/3) + T_e / T_i} \approx 1.3$.
 Based on these observations, we set the initial simulation conditions with $T_e/T_i = 0.15$ and $\beta_i = 6$.
 The complete initial field and plasma configuration at $t=0$ is shown in Figures \ref{fig2}(a)-\ref{fig2}(e).
 The initial pressure is anti-correlated with magnetic field strength with $P_\parallel/P_\perp=1$.
 The background magnetic field $B_0$ lies in the $x$–$y$ plane, oriented nearly along the $+y$ direction at an angle of $83.3^\circ$ with respect to the $+x$ axis.
 We initialize a slow-mode wave perturbation based on the observation data, propagating in the $+x$ direction nearly perpendicular to $B_0$.
 The magnetic field perturbation components are given by: